 Modern Israeli cuisine represents a culinary fusion of traditional Jewish foods and foods brought to Israel by the Jewish diaspora.

 Due to Israel’s geographical position, the cuisine of Israel belongs to Middle Eastern cuisine and Mediterranean cuisine, and it is strongly influenced by Asia, Africa, and Europe.
-Thanks to various cultural and culinary influences, Israeli foods represent one of the most delicious foods in the World and one of the healthiest foods in the World.
+Thanks to various cultural and culinary influences, Israeli foods represent some of the world’s most delicious and most nutritious foods.

 Popular foods in Israel